|

 Old Roman family name meaning

-- ESAU:
+- ESAU

-Biblical name of the son of Isaac
+bible, this is the name of a son of Isaac

 and Rebekah,

-and twin brother of Jacob,
+the twin brother of Jacob.

 - FINBAR:

-Variant of Irish Fionnbarr, meaning
+Irish Anglicized form of Gaelic Fionnbarr, meaning

 "fair-headed."